-New Orleans Intervention Model Evidence, impact and evaluation
+New Orleans Intervention Model - Evidence, impact and evaluation At a glance

 We’re testing the New Orleans Intervention Model to see if it helps improve decision making about permanent placements for children in foster care.